-Serve speed from the top ranking ATP players in Grand-Slam tournaments.
+A self-initiated data visualisation that shows the serve speed from the top ranking ATP players in Grand-Slam tournaments.

-Data analysis, concept, visualization and development.
+Data analysis, concept, design and development